AMarkets review

 AMarkets is a Multi-Assets Trading Platform with over 50+ Assets

 AMarkets trades in multiple financial asset types.
-An asset in financial investment, is any security or asset, tangible or intangible, that has a financial value attached.
+A financial asset is any security or asset that has financial value attached, tangible or intangible.
 This means that Forex are considered financial assets.

 Features of AMarkets